-The big difference was that the text of the statute indicated that an imprisoned person can bring a claim even if the BOP opposed it.
+The big difference is indicated that an imprisoned person can bring a claim even if the BOP opposed it.
 Congress did not view this as a minor change, noting that:

 "Congresspersons called it “expand[ing],” “expedit[ing],” and “improving” compassionate release.4 164 Cong.
 Rec.
 S7774 (daily ed.
 Dec.
 18, 2018) (statement of Sen. Ben Cardin); 164 Cong.
 Rec.
 H10346, H10362 (Dec.
 20, 2018) (statement of Rep. Jerrold Nadler)."

-Further, the text of the statute indicated that the courts had to consider only “applicable” guidelines.
+Further, the text of the statute indicated that the courts had to consider only "applicable" guidelines.
 So the issue here was whether Application note 1(D) remained applicable post First Step Act.
-The court found that the language was outdated and could not be fully applicable:
+Outdated language was not fully applicable by the court.

 "The very first words of the Guideline are “[u]pon motion of the Director of the Bureau of Prisons.”
 U.S.S.G. § 1B1.13.
 And this is precisely the requirement that the First Step Act expressly removed.
 See 18 U.S.C. § 3582(c)(1)(A)."
 Rather than abolishing the statute, the court determined that "motions by the BOP still remain under the First Step Act, they are no longer exclusive, and we read the Guideline as surviving, but now applying only to those motions that the BOP has made.
 But "if a compassionate release motion is not brought by the BOP Director, Guideline § 1B1.13 does not, by its own terms, apply to it.
 Because Guideline § 1B1.13 is not “applicable” to compassionate release motions brought by defendants, Application Note 1(D) cannot constrain district courts’ discretion to consider whether any reasons are extraordinary and compelling."

-Next the court considered the Substantive and Procedural argument brought by the government.
-The government asked the court to retain power for the BOP to determine extraordinary and compelling circumstances by severing the conflicting portions of the guideline from application note 1(D):
+The court considered the Substantive and Procedural argument brought by the government.
+The government asked the court to retain power for the BOP to determine extraordinary and compelling circumstances.
+This to be achieved by severing the conflicting portions of the guideline from application note 1(D):

-The court determined that severability was a question of legislative intent.
-When looking at the “the long history of the compassionate release provisions, the statements of Congresspersons, including a First Step Act co-sponsor, and the text of both the First Step Act and the Guideline,” the intent becomes clear:
+The court determined severability was a question of legislative intent.
+When looking at the "the long history of the compassionate release provisions, the statements of Congress show clear intent.
+This includes a First Step Act co-sponsor and text of both First Step Act and Guideline."

 "[w]hen the BOP does not timely act or administrative options are exhausted, 'whichever is earlier,' discretion to decide compassionate release motions is to be moved from the BOP Director to the courts."
 The government did not present anything from the legislative history of the guidelines or the FIRST STEP Act that suggested an alternative intent.
 The court stated that "[g]iven this clear intention, we see no reason to believe that Congress would also wish for BOP to retain a significant rein on the courts’ discretion through Application Note 1(D) when the BOP had made no motion."